PM Sunak promises to tackle Britain's most pressing problems | Politics

 Record-high waiting lists to get doctors' appointments might also be tricky to bring down quickly, while slowing migrant boat arrivals depends on the French authorities as well as on London.
 Billed by his Downing Street office as a speech to set out his priorities for the year ahead and ambition for a better future for Britain, Sunak said his government would plan for the long-term, changing the way the country works.

+Sunak said there was there "a lot of misinformation" about the strikes and the government will make an announcement in the coming days on what it will do next.
+"I want people to clearly understand the government's position: we hugely value public sector workers like nurses, they do incredibly important work," he said.

-Part of those plans was his commitment to deliver on issues such as low numeracy rates in England.
+Among the plans he set out was a commitment to deliver on issues such as low numeracy rates in England.
 Keen to counter those who say his personal wealth and marriage to the daughter of an Indian billionaire make him unable to understand the suffering of many workers in Britain, he said numeracy and education was "personal for me".

 "Every opportunity I've had in life began with the education I was so fortunate to receive," Sunak said, setting out a new ambition of ensuring that all school pupils in England study some form of maths to the age of 18.
 The speech could not have come sooner for those in his governing Conservative Party who see little chance of winning the next election, and who fear Sunak comes across as more of a manager than an inspirational leader.